Jahia/widen-asset-picker/doc/en/contentDefinition.md

 1. an hidden view named [getSrc.jsp][image.hidden.getSrc.jsp].
     This view returns the image src and srcset resolved in the same way as we did for the default view.
-    Here the view doesn't return an HTML tag, but only variables :
+    But, the view doesn't return an HTML tag, only variables :

     ```jsp
     <c:set target="${moduleMap}" property="src" value="${src}" />